cantaro86/hpc-user-guide/appunti-HPC.md

 ```
 module list
 ```
-If you want to remove all the modules, you can run a `module purge`.
+If you want to unload all the modules, you can run a `module purge`.

 When using the module, it is NOT necessary to activate the virtual environment with
 `conda activate <environment_name>`.